Haloalkane: Biosynthesis

-Many chloro and bromoalkanes are formed naturally.
+Many chloro- and bromoalkanes are formed naturally.
 The principal pathways involve the enzymes chloroperoxidase and bromoperoxidase.

 From amines by Sandmeyer's Method

 Primary aromatic amines yield diazonium ions in a solution of sodium nitrite.
-Upon heating this solution with cuprous(II) chloride, the diazonium group is replaced by -Cl.
+Upon heating this solution with copper(I) chloride, the diazonium group is replaced by -Cl.
 This is a comparatively easy method to make aryl halides as the gaseous product can be separated easily from aryl halide.

 When an iodide is to be made, copper chloride is not needed.
 Addition of potassium iodide with gentle shaking produces the haloalkane.

 Reactions

 Haloalkanes are reactive towards nucleophiles.
 They are polar molecules: the carbon to which the halogen is attached is slightly electropositive where the halogen is slightly electronegative.
 This results in an electron deficient (electrophilic) carbon which, inevitably, attracts nucleophiles.

 Substitution

 Substitution reactions involve the replacement of the halogen with another molecule—thus leaving saturated hydrocarbons, as well as the halogenated product.
 Haloalkanes behave as the R+ synthon, and readily react with nucleophiles.

 Hydrolysis, a reaction in which water breaks a bond, is a good example of the nucleophilic nature of haloalkanes.
 The polar bond attracts a hydroxide ion, OH− (NaOH(aq) being a common source of this ion).
 This OH− is a nucleophile with a clearly negative charge, as it has excess electrons it donates them to the carbon, which results in a covalent bond between the two.
 Thus C–X is broken by heterolytic fission resulting in a halide ion, X−.
 As can be seen, the OH is now attached to the alkyl group, creating an alcohol.
 (Hydrolysis of bromoethane, for example, yields ethanol).
-Reaction with ammonia give primary amines.
+Reactions with ammonia give primary amines.